 There could be many reasons why you may be thinking about learning something new.
 Perhaps you want to change careers, keep your skills up to date or maybe you just want to learn for fun.
 Whatever your reasons, the next step is to identify how best to achieve your goals…

 Would you prefer to study part-time, at a distance or full-time in a classroom environment?
-Colleges and universities are expected to reopen in full come September, so whatever your preference, there’s sure to be something that suits your needs.
+Whatever your preference, there’s sure to be something that suits your needs.
 And with an ever increasing range of free resources out there – cost doesn’t need to be a barrier to learning.
 Here are some of the different ways that you can start learning something new.

 Learning doesn’t have to cost anything